Cees Nooteboom: Literary works

 Nooteboom's first novel, Philip en de anderen (Philip and the Others, 1988 English translation), was published in 1954 and won the Anne Frank Prize.
 His second novel, De ridder is gestorven (1963) (The Knight Has Died, English edition, 1990) was his last for 17 years.
 During that period, he was working for publications and writing poetry and travel books.

 In 1980, his third novel Rituelen (Rituals, 1983) brought him wide acclaim in the Netherlands, winning the Pegasus Prize.
 It was his first novel to be translated into English and was published by Louisiana State University Press, which published two of his earlier novels in English, as well as others through to 1990.

 Other novels by Nooteboom include Een lied van schijn en wezen (A Song of Truth and Semblance, 1984); Allerzielen (1998) (All Souls' Day, 2001), and Paradijs verloren (Paradise Lost, 2007).
 His best-known work to English-speaking audiences is perhaps The Following Story (Het volgende verhaal, 1991), which was written for the Dutch Boekenweek in 1991.
 It won the Aristeion Prize in 1993.

-Nooteboom is also a well-known travel writer.
+Nooteboom was also a well-known travel writer.
 Some of his travel books include Een middag in Bruay, Een nacht in Tunesië, and De omweg naar Santiago (Roads to Santiago, 1997), an anthology of his writings on Spain.
 This last book inspired the musical work Six Glosses (2010) by Spanish composer Benet Casablancas.
 Nooteboom's experiences living in Berlin, Germany, are detailed in the book Berlijn 1989–2009, which collects his earlier books, Berlijnse notities and Terugkeer naar Berlijn, and new material.

 The book De omweg naar Santiago inspired several Spanish and Dutch composers.
-It has been the subject of the tournée of concerts celebrated in 2010 in The Netherlands by the Ensemble 88 from Maastricht.
+It was the subject of the tournée of concerts celebrated in 2010 in The Netherlands by the Ensemble 88 from Maastricht.